Campbelltown Road upgrade

 The key features of the first stage include:

-The project will start in mid 2018 and is likely be completed in mid 2020.
+The project will start in mid 2018 and is likely be completed at the end of 2020.

 What's happening now?